grafana/k6-docs/src/data/markdown/docs/03 cloud/02 Analyzing Results/08 Test Comparison.md

 For the current and previous runs, you can compare:
 - The `value` of the threshold
 - `pass/fail` statuses

-previous and current test-run values for each Threshold and their `pass/fail` statuses.
+- Previous and current test-run values for each Threshold and their `pass/fail` statuses.

 To display a separate threshold chart for each test run, select a threshold.